HousenZhu/ECE1724_Project/README.md

     Tool Integration ensures the CLI is not just a simple chat interface, but a flexible automation hub.
 Unlike typical Rust LLM CLIs that only handle prompts, our system bridges LLM reasoning with external developer tools and editors, enabling richer agentic workflows.

-4. **Local Model Inference**
+4. **Online Model Inference**
-   - Enable offline usage and lightweight CPU usage by implementing inference backends in Rust.
-        - support GPU acceleration if achievable.
+   - Enable model inference through online LLM APIs.
+       - Send user prompts and conversation context to remote model endpoints.
+       - Receive generated responses from the API.
-    - Support streaming (token-by-token) response display, while ensuring low latency.
+   - Support real-time streaming of model responses.
+       - Improve responsiveness and user experience during long generations.
+   - Allow flexible model selection through API configuration.
-    - allow users to select different models at runtime (e.g., model llama2) depending on task requirements.
+       - Specify different models depending on task requirements.
-    - Implement error handling if a model is unavailable or fails to interact.
-    - Ensure inference API works well for the agentic workflow and session manager to interact with models consistently.
-    - Record the inference performance statistics (e.g., tokens per second) for debugging and optimization.

-     Local Model Inference allows users to run the LLM-powered CLI offline and keep the data in privacy.
-Because of Rust’s high performance and strong safety guarantees, the implementation could prioritize running speed while ensuring stability.
-Users would be flexible to choose appropriate models that fit their personal tasks.
+   - Integrate API-based inference smoothly with session management.
+       - Include session context and message history in each API request.
+       - Ensure responses remain consistent with the active session.
+   Online model inference allows the system to leverage powerful language models without requiring local model deployment.
+By using API-based inference, the CLI remains lightweight and easy to set up, while still supporting context-aware conversations and agentic workflows.
+Compared to local-only inference, this approach simplifies deployment and improves model availability at the cost of relying on external services.

 5. **Text User Interface (TUI)**